Motorola debuts Moto Z3 and 5G Moto Mod for Verizon’s 5G network

 After roughly two years of development, rumors, and leaks, Motorola today officially took the wraps off its 5G Moto Mod — an accessory that adds next-generation 5G cellular capabilities to its new Moto Z3 smartphone.
-Both are starting out as U.S. exclusives for Verizon, with the Moto Z3 arriving August 16 at a $480 retail price, while the 5G Moto Mod is presently unpriced and undated.
+Both are starting out as U.S. exclusives for Verizon, with the Moto Z3 arriving August 16 at a $480 retail price, while the 5G Moto Mod is presently unpriced but expected to be available in “early 2019.”

-The Moto Z3 follows up last year’s Moto Z2 as a flagship device, with hardware specifications that slot just below the recently announced Moto Z3 Play.
-It sports a six-inch, 2160 by 1080 resolution Super AMOLED display with an 18:9 aspect ratio and minimal bezels, an 8MP front-facing camera, and no home button — the fingerprint scanner is integrated into a side-mounted power button.
+The Moto Z3 follows up last year’s Moto Z2 as a near-flagship device, with hardware specifications that slot just below the recently announced Moto Z3 Play.
+It sports a six-inch, 2,160 x 1,080 resolution Super AMOLED display with an 18:9 aspect ratio and minimal bezels, an 8MP front-facing camera, and no home button — the fingerprint scanner is integrated into a side-mounted power button.

-Around back are a pair of 12MP cameras integrated with Google Lens, Google’s computer vision-powered search assistant, plus magnetic pins compatible with Moto Mods, Motorola’s lineup of backpack accessories.
-Inside, there’s a Qualcomm Snapdragon 835 processor, 4GB of RAM, and 32GB or 64GB of storage, expandable via microSD card.
+Around back are a pair of 12MP cameras (one RGB and one monochrome) integrated with Google Lens, Google’s computer vision-powered search assistant, plus magnetic pins compatible with Moto Mods, Motorola’s lineup of backpack accessories.
+Inside, there’s a generation-old Qualcomm Snapdragon 835 processor, 4GB of RAM, and 32GB or 64GB of storage, expandable via microSD card.
 You won’t find a headphone jack — instead, you’ll need a USB-C adapter to 3.5mm to use an analog pair of earbuds.
+A 3,000mAh battery is said to last for a full day of use with Android Oreo.

 As its name suggests, the 5G Moto Mod places a 5G modem inside a plastic backpack, using magnets and pogo pins to bond with a Motorola Z-series phone.
 Noticeably thick with its own 2,000mAh internal battery, the 5G backpack has a hole in its upper center for the phone’s camera.
 It also has a protruding top antenna bump, likely to reduce interference with the wireless hardware inside the base phone.